tigelane/cisco_aci-scripts/README.md

 Cisco_ACI
 =========
-Repository for the work I'm doing between ACI and Python.
-There are currently three things I have going.
+Repository for work creating setup scripts for ACI

 1.  aci_miniapps.py
     This is a conglomoration mostly of the sample scripts in git - datacenter/acitoolkit.